History of Phitsanulok province: Recent events

 Present day Phitsanulok Province can perhaps best be described as a region in a state of rapid transition into a fully modern society.
 In suburban areas, modern homes are being erected where traditional Thai-style houses once stood, and conveniences such as running water and public health centers are emerging in even the most remote reaches of the province.
 As the rest of the world has entered the communication era, so too has Phitsanulok.
 Even the remote Bang Krathum post office now has an internet kiosk where villagers can access the web at their leisure.
-Since the introduction of the mobile phone to the region, residents of the province can now communicate with people and businesses throughout Thailand and abroad with ease, which will no doubt have considerable impact on the future economic development of the region.
+Since the mobile phone reached the region, residents can communicate easily with people and businesses throughout Thailand and abroad.
 A list of noteworthy events which occurred since 2000 in the province is as follows: